Little-PyProjects/JediAdvisor/README.md

 ![](images/advice.png)

-Good advice is eternalshi.
+Good advice is eternal.
 Thoughtful advice from a war that was a long time ago in a galaxy far, far away.

 <br>